JacobRosenbaum/dev10-classwork/week-05/README.md

       * findByGuestEmail - public

   * ReservationRepository: interface
-      * holds the following methods as a contract for manipulating reservation data
+      * holds the following methods as a contract for manipulating reservation learn.house.data
           * findByHostId
           * add
           * update